osHamad/toxic_detection_discord_bot/README.md

 `python bot.py`

+## Functionality

+As of now, the Discord bot only sends a message to the server when it detects toxic behaviour.
+I will work on features like blocking messages and users, admin controls and penalty systems in the future.

 ## Algorithm Performances
 Before selecting the XGB algorithm, I tested a few algorithms to see which is the best for the job.